Primordial regular black holes as all the dark matter. I. Time-radial-symmetric metrics: Regular black holes

 As alluded to earlier, our interest in this work is to explore the possibility that primordial RBHs may play the role of DM.
-As a proof-of-principle in this sense we will establish constraints on $f_{\text{pbh}}$, the fraction of DM in the form of PRBHs, focusing on the asteroid mass window, whose extent we will show can be either opened or tightened depending on the features of the RBH metric.
-To the best of our knowledge, we are aware of only five works in this little explored direction~\cite{Dymnikova:2015yma,Pacheco:2018mvs,Arbey:2021mbl,Arbey:2022mcd,Banerjee:2024sao}.
+As a proof-of-principle in this sense we will establish constraints on $f_{\text{pbh}}$, the fraction of DM in the form of PRBHs, focusing on the asteroid mass window, whose extent we will show can be further extended.
+To the best of our knowledge, we are aware of seven works in this little explored direction~\cite{Easson:2002tg,Dymnikova:2015yma,Pacheco:2018mvs,Arbey:2021mbl,Arbey:2022mcd,Banerjee:2024sao,Davies:2024ysj}.
 Ref.~\cite{Dymnikova:2015yma} studied primordial BHs with de Sitter interiors as DM candidates, but considering the case where the DM is actually constituted of remnants from the evaporation process.
 Ref.~\cite{Pacheco:2018mvs} studied the thermodynamics of primordial regular BHs, focusing however on the case where they do not evaporate, and therefore did not study constraints on $f_{\text{pbh}}$.
-Ref.~\cite{Arbey:2021mbl} studied the evaporation of a loop quantum gravity-inspired BH, and weakened constraints on $f_{\text{pbh}}$ were reported in a later proceeding~\cite{Arbey:2022mcd} (which however does not appear to be widely known).
-Finally, Ref.~\cite{Banerjee:2024sao} studied signatures of primordial BHs with magnetic charge, which could be (as is often but necessarily the case) regular.
+Ref.~\cite{Arbey:2021mbl} studied the evaporation of a loop quantum gravity-inspired BH, and weakened constraints on $f_{\text{pbh}}$ were reported in a later proceeding~\cite{Arbey:2022mcd} (which however does not appear to be widely known)., Ref.~\cite{Banerjee:2024sao} studied signatures of primordial BHs with magnetic charge, which could be (as is often but necessarily the case) regular.
+Finally, Refs.~\cite{Easson:2002tg,Davies:2024ysj} entertained the case where the evaporation times of primordial regular BHs are significantly longer than the standard Schwarzschild case, and did not therefore explicitly compute the evaporation constraints we instead study here.
 The aim of this pilot study and our companion paper~\cite{Calza:2024xdh} is instead to provide a more comprehensive investigation of primordial regular BHs, considering a more diverse set of metrics and investigating constraints on $f_{\text{pbh}}$ in detail.

-In our work, we shall consider four different non-rotating RBH metrics, as discussed in more detail in the following subsections.
+In our work, we shall consider three different non-rotating RBH metrics, as discussed in more detail in the following subsections.
 The static, spherically symmetric space-times we investigate are a subset of the Petrov type-D class of metrics.
 In four-dimensional Boyer-Lindquist coordinates, their line elements take the following general form:

 where $d\Omega^2=d\theta^2 +\sin^2(\theta) d\phi^2$ is the metric on the 2-sphere.
 We also require our space-times to be asymptotically flat, which amounts to the following requirements:

 In addition, as stated earlier, we require our space-times to be \textit{tr}-symmetric (the non-\textit{tr}-symmetric case is covered in a companion paper~\cite{Calza:2024xdh}), which imposes the following additional conditions: